habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 distribution is from inside OpenVZ itself.
 An environment created by following the [[installation guide|install-guide]] or the [VirtualBox demo image guide](http://wakameusersgroup.org/demo_image.html) provide enough OpenVZ functionality to do this.

-As an example, running following shell commands in a VM booted with the demo image will download a minimal "template cache" for CentOS and install web server software.
-For example miscellaneous configure, the shell commands create a top Web page configure the web service to to start when the image is instantiated.
+As an example, running
+following shell commands in a VM booted with the demo image will download a minimal "template cache" for CentOS specialize it by installing web server software.
+For an example of miscellaneous configuration, the shell commands create a top Web page and set up the web service to automatically start when the image is instantiated.

     ssh centos@a.b.c.d  # where a.b.c.d is the demo VM's IP address